-8.540.1.B.
+8.540.3.A.
 Beginning November 1, 2021, providers must submit a prior authorization request for all new PDN services.
 For members currently receiving PDN services initiated prior to November 1, 2021, providers must submit a prior authorization request in accordance with the schedule provided in Section 8.540.7.G.

-- 8.540.3.A All private duty nursing (PDN) services require prior authorization as outlined in section 8.540.7. - 1.
-The ongoing need for PDN care is periodically re-evaluated with a minimum of an annual review.
+- 8.540.3.A.
+All private duty nursing (PDN) services require prior authorization as outlined in section 8.540.7 - The ongoing need for PDN care is periodically re-evaluated with a minimum of an annual review.
 HCPF, in coordination with the URC, determines the number of PDN hours, based on documented medical necessity.
-PDN hours may be increased or reduced based on medical necessity accompanied by a change in condition as documented in the medical records. - The URC and/or HCPF will determine the number of hours medically necessary with each prior authorization submission.
-The review will be based upon the medical plan of care outlined by the physician or allowed practitioner providing care for the member.. - The need for, and the length of, service is determined by the condition of the member and the level of care required. - 2.
-Authorization is based on medical necessity at the time the authorization is issued and is not a guarantee of payment.
-Payment is based on the member having active coverage and claims meet current billing policies effective at the time of services as outlined in the Home Health Billing Manual. - 8.540.3.B.
-A pediatric elient member aged 20 or younger may be approved for up to 24 hours per day of PDN services if the member meets the medical necessity criteria identified by HCPF and used by the URC.
-PDN for pediatric members is limited to the hours determined medically necessary by the URC pursuant to Section 8.540.4.A, as applicable. - The URC shall determine the number of appropriate pediatric PDN hours by considering age, stability, need for frequent suctioning and the ability to manage the tracheostomy. - 3.
-The URC shall consult with the Home Health Agency and the attending physician or primary care physician, to provide medical case management with the goal of resolving the problem that precipitated the need for extended PDN care of more than 16 hours. - 4.
-The URC shall consider combinations of technologies and co-morbidities when making medical criteria determinations. - 8.540.2.C Twenty-four hour care may be approved for pediatric members during periods when the family caregiver is unavailable due to illness, injury or absence periodically for up to 21 days in a calendar year. - 8.540.3.D.C.
-Adult members aged 21 or older may be approved up to 23 hours per day when determined medically necessary of PDN services if the member meets medical necessity criteria identified by HCPF and used by the URC.
-PDN for adult members is limited to the hours determined medically necessary by the URC pursuant to section 8.540.4.A, as applicable. - 8.540.3.D.
+PDN hours may be increased or reduced based on medical necessity accompanied by a change in condition as documented in the medical records. - Authorization is based on medical necessity at the time the authorization is issued and is not a guarantee of payment.
+Payment is based on the member having active coverage and claims meet current billing policies effective at the time of services as outlined in the Home Health Billing Manual. - 3.
+PDN hours that have been authorized are to meet the medically necessary needs as outlined in the POC and prior authorization request. - 8.540.3.B.
+A pediatric client\member aged 20 or younger may be approved for up to 24 hours per day of PDN services if the client\member meets the URC medical necessity criteria defined at Section 8.540.1.E. -identified by HCPF and used by the URC.
+PDN for pediatric clients is limited to the hours determined medically necessary by the URC pursuant to Section 8.540.4.A, as applicable. - 1.
+The URC shall determine the number of appropriate pediatric PDN hours by considering age, stability, need for frequent suctioning and the ability to manage the tracheostomy - The URC shall consult with the Home Health Agency and the attending physician or primary care physician, to provide medical case management with the goal of resolving the problem that precipitated the need for extended PDN care of more than 16 hours. - The URC shall consider combinations of technologies and co-morbidities when making medical criteria determinations. - 8.540.3.C.
+Twenty-four hour care may be approved for pediatric clients during periods when the family caregiver is unavailable due to illness, injury or absence periodically for up to 21 days in a calendar year. - 8.540.3.D.8.540.3.C.
+Adult elients members aged 21 or older may be approved up to 23 hours per day of PDN services if the member meets medical necessity criteria defined at Section 8.540.1.E. identified by HCPF and used by the URC.when determined medically necessary. - 8.540.3.D.
 A member may be eligible for a short-term increase in PDN services for a change of condition.
-The Home Health Agency must apply for additional hours through a revision to the original prior authorization request.
+The Home Health Agency must apply for additional hours through a revision to the original prior authorization request. - 8.540.3.E.
+A client-member who is eligible and authorized to receive PDN services in the home may receive care outside the home during those hours when the client's-member's activities of daily living take him or her away from the home.
+The total hours authorized shall not exceed the hoursthose that would have been authorized if the client-member received all care in the home.